samwaldner/CTA-Ridership-Analysis/README.md

-Above we can see the results of all the models at the differnt time levels.
+Above we can see the results of all the models at the different time levels.
 The timeseries models were built around their AIC scores while the Regressions around their R2 score as primary determination factor of efficacy.
 RMSE was the leveler and allowed for a convenient comparison across the board.

 The most successful model was Vector Autoregressions by a long shot.
 This is due to the highly correlated nature between CTA Ridership and some of the other factors included in those models.
 However, for models with a single target value, The SARIMA models tended to perform the best followed very closely by the linear models which was an interesting and unexpected result.
 All ARIMA based models and regression models were tuned both manually and via GridSearch to find the best parameters.

-The most effective regresion model ended up being the XGBoostRegressor followed closely by RandomForest models.
-Unsruprisingly they were slightly overfit despite regurlarzation efforts, but other than at the monthly level, it was not by much.
+The most effective regression model ended up being the XGBoostRegressor followed closely by RandomForest models.
+Unsurprisingly, they were slightly overfit despite regularization efforts, but other than at the monthly level, it was not by much.

 It seems clear from these results that at this time the TimeSeries forecasts are not accurate enough to be very practical for business or personal usage purposes.
 The sudden drop in ridership and the continued uncertainty around the COVID virus, as well as the status of travel and work, leads to a near impossible standard to predict to.
 Having said that, several of these models did a fine job forecasting around the drop, just not through it.
 Special attention was paid to how the training and testing sets were split.
 The model that were split before the pandemic failed to adjust to the drop, while the models that were split on or near the pandemic had trouble recovering from the drop.

 The best predictions came at the weekly level.
 This makes sense considering the percentage of data lost to the monthly resample.
-The data in monthly was just too generalized to be very effeictve in modeling and the opposite can be said for the daily data.
+The data in monthly was just too generalized to be very effective in modeling and the opposite can be said for the daily data.
 The weekly showed decent bias/variance tradeoff and some of the regressions were salvageable.
 It could be a useful tool at some point in the future to hone further in on the regression variable of value for general predictions.

-When continuing work on this project here are a few things that can be impoved.
+When continuing work on this project here are a few things that can be improved:

 1. Although the Prophet model didn't generalize to the pandemic very well, with more time spent creating customer holidays to indicate a one-time event, I believe it could perform even more impressively.
 2. More data is needed.
-CTA will hopefully continue to update their datasets and at some point more data will have huge impact on accuacy of forecasts.
+CTA will hopefully continue to update their datasets and at some point more data will have huge impact on accuracy of forecasts.
-3. I was able to make a few ineracitve forecast charts that would be great in an app or connected to GoogleMaps to help predict how busy the CTA is at that time.
+3. I was able to make a few interactive forecast charts that would be great in an app or connected to GoogleMaps to help predict how busy the CTA is at that time.
 Similar to the existing function they have for restaurants.

 ## Citations